Digital Marketing Plan For Nonprofits: The Definitive Guide (2018)

 Because the ALS Association were the first to use Ice Bucket Challenge in their digital marketing, their website built authority and trust for that phrase.

 So how can you create branded keywords that will generate awareness for your organization?

-It all starts by integrating your content and SEO efforts with a nonprofit marketing strategy.
+It all starts by integrating your nonprofit marketing strategy.